xXKeNdAmAmAsTeRXx/XAI_methods_in_classification/README.md

 # Intro
 This repository contains an overview of XAI (Explainable AI) in classification problem.
 The main idea of this project is summing up the most popular methods with not overcomplicated example.
+For this specific example I decided to fine tune pretrained resnet18 model from torch.
+Fine-tuning was performed on forth layer and fully connected layer (fc).

 ## Dataset